MetaMask/metamask-docs/wallet/connect/3rd-party-libraries/wagmi.md

 Navigate to the displayed localhost URL to view and test your dapp.

-## Advanced
-By default, this connector will replace the EIP_6963 MetaMask injected connector if it is detected (See the option [`rdns`](https://wagmi.sh/dev/creating-connectors#properties))

 ## Next steps

-See the [Create a React dapp with the SDK and Wagmi](../../tutorials/react-dapp-sdk-wagmi.md) tutorial for more information about creating a Wagmi dapp with various SDK configurations.
+See the [Create a React dapp with the SDK and Wagmi](../../tutorials/react-dapp-sdk-wagmi.md) tutorial for more information about configuring the SDK with Wagmi, and how the dapp behaves out of the box.